karuppiah7890/webrtc-codelabs-demo/README.md

 The site supports only two people at once and only they can video chat :p No seperate room chats.
 So don't be thrilled if
 you find another person's face while checking out the site.
 May be he opened up the site just before you did.
 And only two
 can connect to the site and chat at once.
-If more people join, they won't be able to communicate with anyone, or it becomes
+If more people join, they won't be able to communicate with anyone but it won't
-clumsy and no one will be able to chat. :p Pretty crazy.
+affect the first two people communicating, or it becomes clumsy and no one will be able to chat. :p

+Pretty crazy app.
 I will soon create an App with seperate rooms!

 The site is hosted using https://now.sh